-when a frame is ready, the transmitting station checks whether the channer is fulle or busy.
-If the channel is busy, the station waits and continually checks until the channel becomes idle.
-If the channel is idle then it transmits the frame immediately, with a probability 1.
+when a traine is ready, the transmitting station checks whether the chamile is falle or busy.
+If the channel is busy, the station waits and continually checks until the channel becomes idle. ${\square}$ If the channel is idle then it transmits the frame immediately, with a probability 1.
 A collision may occur if two or more channels transmit simultaneously.
 If collision occurs, the station waits for a random period of time and restarts the algorithm all over again.
-Adva dvantage of 1-persistent CSMA has better throughput than ALOHA protocols.
-Disa dvantages of 1-persistent CSMA There are chances of collisions in the following situations: Situation 1: Suppose that a station A has transmitted a frame, which has not yet read another station B due to propagation delay.
-Station B assumes that the channel is and transmits its frame.
+Adva ntage of 1-persistent CSMA It has better throughput than ALOHA protocols.
+Disa dvantages of 1-persistent CSMA There are chances of collisions in the following situations: Situation 1: Suppose that a station A has transmitted a frame, which has not yet reached another station B due to propagation delay.
+Station B assumes that the channel is idle and transmits its frame.
 Thus a collision occurs.
 Situation 2: Suppose that a station A is transmitting while stations B and C are waiting for the transmission to complete.
 At the instance station A completes transmission, both stations B and C start transmitting simultaneously at the same time.
 This results is collision.
-P-p ersistent CSMA protocol hat c CSM/ share sistent CSMA is an approach of Carrier Sense Multiple Access (CSMA) protocol ombines the advantages of 1-persistent CMSA and non-persistent CSMA.
-Using A protocols, more than one users or nodes send and receive data through a d medium that may be a single cable or optical fiber connecting multiple nodes, oortion of the wireless spectrum. usy (ersistent CSMA, when a transmitting station has a frame to send and it senses a channel, it waits for the end of the transmission, and then transmits with a bility p.
-Since, it sends with a probability p, the name p - persistent CSMA is Algo rithm Γhe a lgorithm of p-persistent CMSA is: When a frame is ready, the transmitting station checks whether the channel is idle or busy.
+P-pe ersistent CSMA protocol that concentration contents that contents the contents the contents that contents the contents that contents the contents the contents that contents the contents that contents the contents the contents that contents the sistent CSMA is an approach of Carrier Sense Multiple Access (CSMA) protocol ombines the advantages of 1-persistent CMSA and non-persistent CSMA.
+Using A protocols, more than one users or nodes send and receive data through a d medium that may be a single cable or optical fiber connecting multiple nodes, ortion of the wireless spectrum.
+In p-p ersistent CSMA, when a transmitting station has a frame to send and it senses a channel, it waits for the end of the transmission, and then transmits with a bility p.
+Since, it sends with a probability p, the name p - persistent CSMA is Algo rithm lgorithm of p-persistent CMSA is: When a frame is ready, the transmitting station checks whether the channel is idle or busy.
 If the channel is idle then it transmits the frame immediately.
 If the channel is busy, the station waits and continually checks until the channel becomes idle.
 When the channel becomes idle, the station transmits the frame with a probability p.
 With a probability $(1 - p)$, the channel waits for next time slot.
 If the next time slot is idle, it again transmits with a probability p and waits with a probability $(1 - p)$.
 The station repeats this process until either frame has been transmitted or another station has begun transmitting.
 If another station begins transmitting, the station waits for a random amount of time and restarts the algorithm.